JCSime/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  In line 72 when we console.log 'name', that is an example of closure bacause 'name' isn't defined in the anonymous return function(line 72) yet we can still console.log it

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

 c.
 What is the lexical scope of `newRoll`?